EDUCAlliance/EDUC-AI-Chatbot/MULTI_BOT_PLAN.md

-# Multi-Bot Architecture Implementation Plan
+# Multi-Bot Architecture Implementation Plan ✅ COMPLETED

-This document outlines the steps required to refactor the EDUC AI TalkBot from a single-bot system to a multi-bot architecture, where each bot is defined by a unique mention name and has its own personality, knowledge base, and onboarding process.
+This document outlined the steps required to refactor the EDUC AI TalkBot from a single-bot system to a multi-bot architecture. **The implementation is now complete and fully functional.**

+## ✅ Implementation Status: COMPLETE

+The multi-bot architecture has been successfully implemented with all planned features:

-## 1. Objective
+## 1. Objective ✅ ACHIEVED

-The goal is to enable the creation and management of multiple, independent chatbots within the same application instance.
-Each bot will be uniquely identified by its `@mention_name` and will have a distinct configuration for:
+The goal was to enable the creation and management of multiple, independent chatbots within the same application instance.
+Each bot is now uniquely identified by its `@mention_name` and has distinct configuration for:

--   System Prompt (Personality)
+-   ✅ **System Prompt (Personality)** - Each bot has its own system prompt and behavior
--   Knowledge Base (Uploaded documents for RAG)
+-   ✅ **Knowledge Base (Uploaded documents for RAG)** - Bot-specific document libraries with scoped embeddings
--   Onboarding Questions (for group chats and direct messages)
+-   ✅ **Onboarding Questions** - Separate onboarding flows for group chats and direct messages per bot
--   AI Models (Chat and Embedding)
+-   ✅ **AI Models** - Independent chat and embedding model selection for each bot
+-   ✅ **RAG Settings** - Bot-specific retrieval settings (top_k, chunk_size, chunk_overlap)

-This will allow different bots to serve different purposes or user groups from the same Nextcloud integration.
+Different bots now serve different purposes or user groups from the same Nextcloud integration.

-## 2. Phase 1: Database Schema Changes & Automatic Migration
+## 2. Phase 1: Database Schema Changes & Automatic Migration ✅ COMPLETED

-The current singleton `bot_settings` table will be replaced by a new `bots` table.
-Other tables will be updated to link to a specific bot.
+The current singleton `bot_settings` table has been successfully replaced by a new `bots` table.
+Other tables have been updated to link to specific bots.

 ### 2.1.
 New Table Schema